 This is it!
 Now we make Goats Milk Soap with the cold process method.
-After reading Parts 1 and 2 of my blog here at Mother Earth News (or you can also find the links to the article also on my website at Serenity Acres Farm), you have all the basic knowledge and hopefully have assembled all supplies and ingredients by now.
+After reading Part 1 and Part 2 of my blog here at Mother Earth News (or you can also find the links to the article also on my website at Serenity Acres Farm), you have all the basic knowledge and hopefully have assembled all supplies and ingredients by now.

 Now let’s go!
 Here is the very simple recipe, followed by (hopefully) simple instructions.
 The recipe will make a 4 pound loaf.
 And for practice, make sure to run the recipe through the soap calculator before you start.